nodejs/node/doc/api/buffer.markdown

 usage since v8 does not need to track and cleanup as many `Persistent` objects.

-In the case where a developer may need to retain a small chunk of memory from a pool for an indeterminate amount of time it may be appropriate to create an un-pooled Buffer instance using SlowBuffer and copy out the relevant bits.
+In the case where a developer may need to retain a small chunk of memory from a pool for an indeterminate amount of time, it may be appropriate to create an un-pooled Buffer instance using SlowBuffer and copy out the relevant bits.

     // need to keep around a few small chunks of memory